matejmojzes/18bi-2023/lectures/01_Introduction.md

 My name is Matej Mojzeš and I will be your lecturer, I also:

 * Have a Ph.D. in integer optimization heuristics at the Department of Software Engineering, FNSPE CTU in Prague
-* Lead a Data Science team in Open Bean
+* Head of data in SharpGrid
 * Possess several years of experience in Business Intelligence, Data Warehousing, Engineering, and Data Science in both start-up and enterprise environments

 Feel free to see more on my [LinkedIn profile](https://www.linkedin.com/in/matejmojzes) and add me to your network.